Local-to-Global Entanglement Dynamics by Periodically Driving Impurities

-While one may naturally expect the nonheating dynamics observed here to be limited to a finite timescale, and for the system to eventually thermalize, we stress that the mechanism at work here is distinct from usual prethermalization~\cite{yu2019discrete,khemani2019review,bukov2021pre,romero2022fractional,mukherjee2024emergent,yan2024pre}.
-Prethermalization, in the absence of disorder and away from high-frequency expansions, typically relies on emergent quasi-conserved quantities enabled by the global drive, and often occurs at discrete driving frequencies.
-On the other hand, the locally driven nonintegrable spin chain Eq.~\eqref{eq:Hamiltonian} appears to be stable for a continuous range of frequencies far away from the high frequency expansion, and does not rely on any particular symmetry due to the impurity.
+While one may naturally expect the non-heating dynamics observed here to be limited to a finite timescale, and for the system to eventually thermalize, we stress that the mechanism at work here is distinct from usual prethermalization~\cite{yu2019discrete,khemani2019review,bukov2021pre,romero2022fractional,mukherjee2024emergent,yan2024pre}.
+Prethermalization, in the absence of disorder and away from high-frequency expansions, typically relies on emergent quasi-conserved quantities enabled by the global drive.
+On the other hand, the locally driven interacting gapless model appears to be stable for a continuous range of frequencies far away from the high frequency expansion, and does not rely on any particular symmetry due to the impurity.
 Note that similar conclusions have recently been reported for locally driven interacting quantum point contacts~\cite{dudinets2024fermionictransportdrivenquantum}, where the system remains insulating for infinitely large times (but for small system sizes reachable by ED) for a continuous range of frequencies above the critical frequency.

-\textit{Outlook} --- We have discovered an entanglement transition between local and global growth of EE, induced by tuning the temporal frequency modulating a Floquet driven impurity.
-In the non-interacting limit, we analytically found that the transition coincides with the onset of Floquet quasi-energy folding and can hence be understood as a breakdown of adiabatic continuity (which holds in the infinite driving frequency limit).
-While we considered a specific impurity model here, we expect that \textit{any} locally driven free-fermion model will feature this transition.
-For the interacting case, while a definitive conclusion on the existence of a genuine phase transition remains a challenge, our simulations provide compelling evidence for a robust non-heating regime.
-We observe persistent oscillations in the EE at late times, far from the high-frequency regime and without spatial disorder.
+\textit{Outlook} --- We have uncovered an entanglement transition between local and global EE growth, tuned by the period of a Floquet-driven impurity.
+In the noninteracting limit, this coincides with the onset of quasienergy folding and thus a breakdown of high-frequency adiabatic continuity.
+The gapless NN chain shows a single transition; the gapped SSH chain is richer, folding at both $0$ and $\pi$ gaps to give an alternating sequence of heating and non-heating phases.
+We expect that this mechanism is generic to locally driven free-fermion chains.
+With interactions, we cannot rigorously establish a transition, but our gapless simulations give strong evidence for a robust non-heating regime with persistent EE oscillations, far from the high frequency regime and without spatial disorder.
+The interacting SSH chain remains an open problem due to strong finite-size effects.

 Our findings are amenable to experimental verification in state-of-the-art cold-atom setups.
 Single-site, time-dependent modulations have been demonstrated~\cite{Krinner2017,Trisnadi_2022,Young_2022} and techniques using acousto-optical deflectors allow for precise temporal control of local on-site energies in optical lattices~\cite{Nixon_2024}.
 Crucially, the essential physics in our setup does not depend on the specific form of the local modulation, making it robust to experimental imperfections like leakage to neighboring sites.
 While direct measurement of EE is challenging, the transition could be witnessed through correlators that probe transport or energy growth across the system.
 Furthermore, our proposed mechanism, which allows for tuning between regimes in a single experiment by locally driving the system, offers a versatile platform to study impurity dynamics in cold atom and circuit QED experiments.